-We make the biggest difference working together—within and among our workforce of employees, contractors, volunteers, partners, and within our communities, with our sovereign neighbors, and across social lines of place, culture, and language.
+We make the biggest difference working together—within and among our workforce of employees, contractors, volunteers, partners, permittees, and within our communities, with our sovereign neighbors, and across social lines of place, culture, and language.
 We are uniquely defined by place and the peoples living here, and we also must apply a global outlook if we are to continue to contribute to broad-scale ecological health.
 The Region’s new structure for our work helps us do just this.
 With it, we can think much bigger about the implications of our decisions and actions, blending the local with the global.

 This strategic plan represents a new layer of governance looking out two decades that brings the Region together across four states, 11 forests and grasslands, and 20.6 million acres, as we contribute to the Agency’s service to the nation and to the world.
 What the plan expresses ties us together in a common effort, while we each do our own job and in our partnerships with others.
-This strategic plan is the Region’s new charge and embarking on it together, we will harness our collective ability for the good of the southwest, the nation, and the planet.
+This strategic plan is the Region’s charge and embarking on it together, we will harness our collective ability for the good of the southwest, the nation, and the planet.

 [SIGNATURE]